fragaria/karmen-docs/docs/access.md

 activation link that first needs to be clicked to verify the email adress really exists.
 Until then, the user will be listed as **not activated** in the user list.

 If invitation didn't arrive, you can try re-sending it using the context menu on the user list page.
+Also, *check the spam folder*: in some rare cases, the invite might not make it through the SPAM filters.

 <div class="center">